 Traumatic brain injuries, disfigurement, severe pain, and long-term emotional trauma are among the most extreme results of dog encounters with which dog bite lawyers have sought recovery for victims.

 Compensation a Dog Bite Lawyer Can Help You Recover

 A detailed analysis takes place in valuing a dog bite injury.
-Special damages cover damage to property, past and future lost wages, present and future medical bills, and the cost of medications.
+Special damages cover damage to property, past, and future lost wages, present and future medical bills, and the cost of medications.
 General damages are a more complex area and include scarring, disfigurement, pain, and suffering experienced by the victim, counseling for mental trauma, and damages for loss of quality of life.

 Time Available for a Dog Bite Lawyer to File a Lawsuit

-To sue under negligence theory, an adult victim must sue within two years of the date of the injury.
+To sue under a negligence theory, an adult victim must sue within two years of the date of the injury.
 For a child, the deadline is extended to two years after they reach 18 years of age.

 The statute of limitations for a strict liability claim is six years for adults.
 A minor victim’s six years begins on their 18th birthday, as it is sometimes necessary for a child to be full-grown to see the extent of the damage from an attack.

 Dog bite cases can be resolved anywhere from 90 days after the victim finishes medical treatment six months after that date.
 If a lawsuit is filed, the claim may take additional time to resolve.

 Dog bite attorneys at Slater & Zurz offer a FREE initial consultation in which you can explain your case and ask the dog bite lawyer any questions about filing a dog bite claim or what action they would advise you to take.
 You will not be limited on the amount of time you are given to meet with the dog bite attorney.